Newton North High School: Other sports

 The girls' soccer team has won five Division 1 State Championships, in 1989, 1992, 1996, 1999, and 2013, ranking as one of the top teams in the country.

 The boys' basketball team won the 2005 and 2006 Division 1 State Championships, and is considered one of the state's top basketball programs.
 They have captured the Bay State Championship five years in a row since 2004.

 The Newton North's boys' gymnastics team won four consecutive state championships from 1997 to 2000.

 The boys' tennis team won the Division 1 State Championship in 2002.
 In the spring of 2007, tennis doubles team Dan Razulis and Mike Greene won the MIAA State Doubles tournament.

 The boys' lacrosse team won three state championships from the years 1992–1996, ranking as one of the top teams in the country.

 In 2005–06, the boys' football team won the Bay State league championship and went on to the Division 1A State Championship super bowl.

 In 2006 and 2007 the boys' volleyball team won the sectional title and went on to the Division 1 State Championship.

 In 2014, the boys' baseball team won the Division 1A state title by winning the first MIAA Super 8 state tournament.

 The girls' volleyball team won back-to-back state championships in 2017 and 2018, and in 2018 was honored by the MaxPreps Tour of Champions as one of the top 50 high school teams in the country.

+In 2024, the boys' soccer team won the MIAA Division 1 State Championship, completing one of the most improbable Cinderella runs in Massachusetts high school sports history.
+Entering the 45-team state tournament as the 31st ranked team, the Tigers defeated the 34th, 2nd, 18th, 7th, 14th, and 8th ranked teams in that order, including three overtime or penalty shootout victories, capturing their first state title in program history.

+In 2025, the girls' swimming & diving team won their first ever swimming & diving state championship, claiming the MIAA Division 1 State Championship.

 Theatre Ink

 Theatre Ink is Newton North's theater department.
 Students work as directors, stage managers, student producers, and designers, and in backstage roles, in addition to onstage roles.
 All sets, lights, and sound for productions are designed, built, and operated by students.
 Theatre Ink uses two performance spaces, the Performing Arts Center, which is a standard proscenium theatre and seats approximately 600, and the little theatre, a roughly 200-seat theatre-in-the-round.

-A typical season has several productions: